samba-in-kubernetes/sambacc/docs/configuration.md

 # JSON Configuration Format

-Much of the behavior of sambacc is driven by the JSON based configuration file.
+Much of the behavior of sambacc is driven by the configuration files.
 The following is a high level example of the JSON structure and a description of these sections.

+If sambacc is installed with the `yaml` extra it can support [YAML](#yaml) based configuration files.
+If sambacc is installed with the `toml` extra it can support [TOML](#toml) based configuration files.
+The JSON support is the default and is always present.

 ```json
 {